-HCD appreciates the commenter's point of view and the commenter's suggestion.
-The basis of this comment is outside the scope of this 15-day Express Terms.
-Government Code Section 11346.9 states that a comment is "irrelevant" if it is not specifically directed at the agency's proposed action or to the procedures followed by the agency in proposing or adopting the action.
+HCD appreciates the commenters' points of view and the commenters' suggestions.
+The basis of these comments is outside the scope of this 15-day Express Terms.
+The Government Code Section 11346.9 states that a comment is "irrelevant" if it is not specifically directed at the agency's proposed action or to the procedures followed by the agency in proposing or adopting the action.
+No changes to the FET were made as a result of these comments.
+Commenters and Recommendation: